needle-engine/progressive-meshes-sample/README.md

-# Progressive Meshes and automatic LOD generation
+# Progressive Meshes, Textures and automatic LOD generation

-This repository contains examples for progressive mesh loading and automatic LOD generation - a new feature in Needle Engine >= 3.36
+This repository contains examples for progressive mesh and texture loading and automatic LOD generation

 Key features:
 - **Reduced download size** for faster loading of your website.